alexklibisz/isbi-2012/README.md

 All results are from src/models/unet_jocic.py implementation, which has an Argparse CLI that should be a good starting point.

+## Running the code

+- All of the data is kept in the /data directory, so no need to download anything.
+- Make sure dependencies in requirements.txt are installed (you'll know when you run it).
+- Run the unet model to train: `python src/models/unet.py train` without saved weights, or with saved weights `python src/models/unet.py train --weights /path/to/weights_file.hdf5`.
+- To make a submission (i.e. predictions on testing data): `python src/models/unet.py submit --weights /path/to/weights_file.hdf5 --tiff /path/to/saved_submission.tiff`.

 ## Results

 - 3/13/17